Odyseus/CLIApplicationsManager/AppData/docs_sources/includes/KnowledgeBase/notes.rst

 I use Pandoc to convert HTML articles that I find on the net into Markdown.

 - Markdown files are easier to create/maintain/read than HTML files.
 - Some of the articles that I find are in HTML 4.1 or older.
-Converting them into Markdown is infinitely easier that to convert them into HTML5.
+Converting them into Markdown is infinitely easier than to convert them into HTML5.
 - I have found some HTML documents without closing HTML tags (for example, they use <p> tags without closing them with the </p> tag) (the people responsible for allowing this atrocity should be castrated!!!).

     + These documents cannot be prettified with any HTML prettifier in existence!!!